CN3ves/DataScienceNotes/pages/python.md

 print("Hello", "World")
 print("Hello" + "World")
 ```

-## Syntax
-A big part of any programming language is the syntax.

-### Syntax error

-At the begining, Python may seem to be difficult and it is very common to get a Syntax Error thrown back when running a script.
-Even tought it may be demotivating at first, it is important to keep in mind that *Syntax error* means Python is lost, it does not reconise an instruction.
-When Python finds (*throws*) an error, the program stops and an error messages is displayed.
-This message tries to explain the problem and identify where (code and line) and why (error type) it occurs.

 ### Contants
 Constants are fixed values that don't change their values, and thus are constant for all the program.
 There are different types of